 The lavender Rider said nothing and remained rigid.
 Another explosion occurred outside in the span of time the two women with the same source stared at each other.
 Then, as if growing impatient, the lavender Lancer readjusted her grip on her weapon and stated with malice, “And here I thought I might be able to have a decent conversation with ‘you.’
 Ah, well.
 I’ll just have to take ‘my’ time in killing ‘you,’ so we can relive our memories of killing all those self proclaimed heroes that tried to hunt us down on our isle.
 But don’t think I don’t appreciate ‘you,’ since you’ve reminded ‘me’ of just how fucking boring we can be!”

 The lavender Lancer’s predatory yellow eyes lit up with magical power as she moved her sight towards her counterpart’s legs.
 The other her was obviously a speedy enemy, so sealing and then shattering her legs would be a definite step in the right direction.
-But as though waiting for that, the lavender Rider flicked her wrists and two fire extinguishers were thrown through the air that he been held at the tips of her chained knives and were then bisected in the air by those same knives causing fine white powder to explode in a cloud towards the lavender Lancer.
+But as though waiting for that, the lavender Rider flicked her wrists and two fire extinguishers were thrown through the air that had been held at the tips of her chained knives and were then bisected in the air by those same knives causing fine white powder to explode in a cloud towards the lavender Lancer.
 Lancer immediately found herself completely enveloped by the powder cutting off all opportunity to use her petrifying eyes.
 Lancer swung her weapon to try and disperse the cloud, but her attacks were too sharp to cause more than a minor disturbance to the air.
 So Lancer opted to take a defensive stance and wait for the cloud to settle instead of opening herself up to an ambush by moving or attacking carelessly.

 While lancer kept a high tension alertness, ready to counter attack any strange movement, she heard the voice of her Rider counterpart from the mist.

 “I recognized ‘you’ as well,” said the voice that Lancer could not pin down, as it’s low and listless tone seemed to come from an unrecognizable direction.
 “The mad zeal you showed when you attacked the Archer, and your choice of weapon – as though an act of rebellion against our own demise.
-‘You’ are the ‘me’ that lost yourself in killing the would be heroes that invaded our isle, reveling is slaughter.
+‘You’ are the ‘me’ that lost yourself in killing the would be heroes that invaded our isle, reveling in slaughter.
 The one who wholeheartedly pursued the path of becoming a monster.”

 There was a small thump from the stucco ceiling panel right behind Lancer as the panel displaced itself slightly.
 The bitch was gonna come at her from above like a damn ninja.